-- 5.0: A person is able to walk without an aid for about 200 meters.
-However, the level of disability is severe enough to limit some daily activities, such as full-time work.
+- 5.0: A person is able to walk without an aid for about 200 meters (m).
+The level of disability is severe enough to limit some daily activities, such as full-time work.

-- 6.0: A person needs occasional or daily assistance and uses a cane, crutch, or brace to walk distances of 100 meters or more.
+- 6.0: A person needs occasional or daily assistance and uses a cane, crutch, or brace to walk distances of 100 m or more.

-- 7.0: A person is unable to walk for 5 meters with an aid and usually uses a wheelchair.
+- 7.0: A person is unable to walk for 5 m with an aid and usually uses a wheelchair.